RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 star_su.run()
 ```

-It is also possible to compute a single and double site expectation values like energy, magnetizatoin etc, with the following
+It is also possible to compute single and double-site expectation values like energy, magnetization etc, with the following
 ```python
 energy_per_site = star_su.energy_per_site()
 z_magnetization_per_site = star_su.expectation_per_site(operator=pauli_z / 2)
 ```

-or manually calculating single and double site reduced-density matrices and expectations following the next few lines of code
+or manually calculating single and double-site reduced-density matrices and expectations following the next few lines of code
 ```python
 tensor = 0
 edge = 1